a2p1k02/vyu/README.md

 # Vyu is crossplatform lightweight Image Viewer

 ## Description:
-Previously, it was a replacement for the standard Photo app from Windows 10, but I revisited the concept and now it is a cross-platform photo viewer application written under the GPL V3 license.
+Previously, it was a replacement for the standard Photo app from Windows 10.<br>
+But I revisited the concept and now it is a cross-platform photo viewer application written under the GPL V3 license.

 ## How to build:
 1. Install Qt5 (ex. for Arch Linux ```sudo pacman -S qt5```